Who Does What? Understanding Mental Health Professionals and How Multi-Disciplinary Care Works

 Behind these questions is something deeper: vulnerability.

-When you’re struggling, the last thing you want is to choose wrong.
+When you’re struggling, the last thing you want is to make the wrong choice.
 You worry about:

 • Wasting money.